Research Summary Archive

 Society and the media often use the terms "pedophile" and "child abuser" interchangeably, causing many to believe that most or all pedophiles are child abusers and that most or all people who commit sexual offenses against children are pedophiles.
 Neither of these beliefs, however, is an accurate reflection of reality.
 Pedophilia and other minor attractions are simply attractions, and like most people who experience attractions, the majority (up to 85%) of pedophiles do not commit sexual offenses.
 Additionally, studies have consistently found that a minority (potentially as few as a quarter) of people who commit sexual offenses against children are pedophiles.

 Learn about the impact of stigma on rates of abuse in our blog post.

 Due to the prevalence of misinformation about MAPs (most notably the conflation of pedophilia with child abuse), minor-attracted individuals are subjected to extremely high levels of stigma.
 This can come from peers, family members, and even the media, and often becomes internalized, taking a severe toll on MAPs' mental health.
 Over 1 in 3 MAPs experience suicidal thoughts, and young MAPs are particularly vulnerable, as the most common age for a MAP to first attempt suicide is just 14 years old.

-Despite the fact that MAP activism reduces the risk of CSA, many social media platforms have decided to prioritize the PR hassle of "you allow pedophiles on your site!" over the wellbeing of children and ban MAPs and MAP activism.
+Despite the fact that MAP activism reduces the risk of child sexual abuse, many social media platforms have decided to prioritize the PR hassle of "you allow pedophiles on your site!" over the wellbeing of children and ban MAPs and MAP activism.
 Some have taken this a step further, banning support groups and even medical professionals who try to share factual information about MAPs.
 This makes it harder for MAPs to find others like them and support resources, increasing the risk of mental health issues, including suicidal thoughts, in a community that is already at a higher risk due to the stigma surrounding their attractions.